sled-group/compute-guide/whistler/add-new-user.md

 chown <uniqname>:<uniqname> <uniqname>
 ```

-Now give the new user their username and password (do NOT send this in plain text electronically!) and tell them to [change their password](https://www.cyberciti.biz/faq/change-a-user-password-in-ubuntu-linux-using-passwd/) as soon as possible.
+Now give the new user their username and password (do **NOT** send this in plain text electronically!) and tell them to [change their password](https://www.cyberciti.biz/faq/change-a-user-password-in-ubuntu-linux-using-passwd/) as soon as possible.

-Also tell the new user to set up key-pair login and use that to login as soon as possible, as opposed to password login.
+Also tell the new user to set up key-pair access and use that to log in as soon as possible, as opposed to using password login.